 “Any price change, any price increase we don’t want that.
 In retail price increase makes people not want to come in,” says Melius.

-Mullins hopes that both leaders of the U.S. and China can come to some sort of agreement so they can stop this issue from affecting consumers.
+Mullins hopes that both leaders of the U.S. and China can come to some sort of agreement so it won’t trickle down to the consumers.

 “I’m just hoping that we can come to a quick resolution and that trade corridors remain open, and that people can remain competitive and be able to get goods and services at prices that are affordable.